HengyueLi/Fermion_Table/README.md

 * symmetry = 2 : [H,n] = 0 and [H,S<sub>z</sub>]=0

 By using this module, it becomes very easy to change the case(symmetry) without changing other interface.
 When some "bad term" which breaks down the symmetry of H is added to H, we need not to range the basis again.
 One need only to decrease the value of symmetry.

+## A simple example of usage:

+    program main
+      use fermion_table
+      implicit none

+      type(table)::t
+      integer::m(2)
+      integer*8::psi

+      !
+Initialization.
+This example shows a system with 3 site and  symmetry = 2 call t%Initialization(ns = 3 ,  symmetry = 2 )

+      ! show how many subspace are there write(*,*)"The number of subspace is:" , t%get_nsub()

+      ! show some information of subspace id = 5 for example !
+The subspace is marked by ( nup =1 , ndown = 1 )
+      write(*,*)t%get_subspace_marker(subid=6)

+      !
+We can use a integer::marker(2) to mark the different subspace ! if symmtry = 0 , there is only one subspace.
+So marker is useless ! if symmtry = 1 , marker(1) reperent the total particle marker(2) is not used.
+      ! if symmtry = 2 , the two value of marker will represent number of particle that spin up and down respectivily. call t%get_sub_mark_value( subid = 6 , res = m )
+       write(*,*)"the marker value of subspace id = 6:",  m

+       !
+For a working basis corresponding to the 4-th state in subid = 6 psi = t%get_subindex_to_basis(subid=6,index=4)
+       write(*,*)"The 4-th state in subspace6 is:",psi

+       !
+We then try to do the inverse thing.
+For a given basis psi = 17, we check it id in subspace write(*,*)"The subspace index is:",t%get_subid_from_basis(basis=17_8)
+       !
+This function, in fact, is not so usefull in practice.
+The most import infor is the index of ! of this basis in the subspace, which is shown below write(*,*)"The order of psi=17 in the subspace is: ",t%get_basis_to_sub_index(basis=17_8)

+       ! some other usefull function can be found in source code directly.
+       !
+This module should contains all the requirments to built a higher level package.
+       !
+One should not confuse about that some functions can not be found in this module.
+       !
+If you really think so, the function you really want, in fact, is not needed at all!

+    end